evolbioinfo/cytopast/README.md

                         states will stay unresolved).

 tree-related arguments:
-  --tree TREE           the input tree in newick format.
+  -t TREE, --tree TREE  the input tree in newick format.

 ancestral-state inference-related arguments:
-  --model MODEL         the evolutionary model to be used by PASTML (can be JC
+  -m MODEL, --model MODEL
-                        or F81).
+                        the evolutionary model to be used by PASTML (can be JC or F81).
   --work_dir WORK_DIR   the working dir for PASTML to put intermediate files
                         into (if not specified a temporary dir will be